Bookkeeping 101

 What do bookkeepers do?

 A bookkeeper’s core responsibility is to record business transactions.
-But they are often tasked with a wide range of additional responsibilities, such as:
+But they are often tasked with other responsibilities, such as:

 • preparing invoices and collecting payments